SwiftERM Hyper-personalisation for ecommerce email marketing

 An understanding of buyers’ needs within the marketing and sales process

 B2C marketing is a unique field, and successful B2C marketers need to understand marketing best practices and how B2C buyers – consumers, research and make purchasing decisions.
-The B2C buying process is a eclectic buying decision and can often range from nano-seconds – whims, through review comparison to ultimately span months, if not years, especially for high-ticket products.
-Successful B2C marketers understand this process and continuously test how to engage buyers through their own unique and personal process.
-Indeed personalisation is critical to a full appreciation of each individual willing to subscribe to your database, either as a previous or indeed future buyer.
+The B2C buying process is an eclectic buying decision and can often range from nano-seconds – whims, through review comparison to ultimately span months, if not years, especially for high-ticket products.
+Successful B2C marketers understand this process and continuously test how to engage buyers through their own unique and personal processes.
+Indeed hyper-personalisation is critical to a full appreciation of each willing to subscribe to your database, either as a previous or indeed future buyer.

 Marketing automation software and other analytics tools create a lot of data that successful marketers can use to inform decisions about all aspects of their strategies and campaigns.
 Whether they’re in a specific role, like writing or design, or a more general role, marketers need to understand the key performance indicators (KPIs) that point to the outcomes they’re looking for and be able to use data to improve their output.